-Where to use: Under shade trees; in woodland gardens; in mass plantings on north-facing slopes.
-Avoid sunny locations, which will scorch the leaves.
+Where to use: Under shade trees; in woodland gardens; on north-facing slopes.
+Avoid sunny locations.

-Plants to try: ‘Green Carpet’ (a compact form growing 6 to 8 inches tall), ‘Green Sheen’ (extremely glossy deep-green foliage), 'Silver Edge' (a variegated variety with light blue-green leaves and narrow silver margins)
+Plants to try: ‘Green Carpet’, ‘Green Sheen’ (glossy deep-green foliage), 'Silver Edge' (blue-green leaves with silver margins)

 SPOTTED DEADNETTLE (Lamium maculatum)

-A versatile ground cover adaptable to a wide range of growing conditions, spotted deadnettle grows in most soil types and tolerates everything from dappled shade to full sun.
-The scallop-edged leaves come in a variety of color variegations and remain attractive all season.
-From late spring through early summer, delicate flowers bloom in colorful spikes in white, pink, rose, or violet.
+A versatile ground cover adaptable to a wide range of growing conditions, most soil types, and tolerates part shade to full sun.
+Scalloped leaves come in a variety of color variations and remain attractive all season.
+Colorful flower spikes bloom from late spring through early summer in white, pink, rose, or violet.

 Height/spread: 6 to 8 inches tall, spreads up to 2 feet